An economist’s “new” approach recapitulates long-extant modes (Creator Styles, Part 3)

-Continuing through David Galenson’s Old Masters and Young Geniuses: The Two Life Cycles of Artistic Creativity, he goes over what he sees as a continuation of the pattern he theorizes through more media apart from the one he started with, painting.
+Continuing through David Galenson’s Old Masters and Young Geniuses,¹ he goes over what he sees as a continuation of the pattern he theorizes through more media apart from painting, which he started with.
 While interesting, it’s also something of a dry read, filled out as it is with charts and statistics.
 Specifically, he covers poetry, literature, and film direction.
-And this last one provides a much closer corollary to the medium I work in, videogames (he also touches briefly on architects and economists, and posits that these same types might apply to all fields of intellectual activities).
+And this last one provides a much closer corollary to the medium I work in, videogames.
+He also touches briefly on architects and economists, and posits these same types might apply to all fields of intellectual activities.

-In order to discuss film he conveniently skips over the fact that he accepts auteurism wholesale.
-This value system was popularized in the ’40s and ’50s by Cahiers du cinéma and in particular, François Truffaut, who wrote for the film journal.
+In order to discuss film, he conveniently skips over the fact he accepts auteurism wholesale.
+This value system was popularized in the ’40s and ’50s by Cahiers du cinéma and, in particular, François Truffaut, who wrote for the film journal.
 Since then it has found application in both film and in games.
-Wikipedia defines it as positing:
+Wikipedia defines it as positing:²

 [A] singular artist who controls all aspects of a collaborative creative work, a person equivalent to the author of a novel or a play.

-What Galenson utterly omits to mention is that there is significant criticism of this idea in both media.
-Indeed few people today, especially in games, accept the notion that all the achievements in this type of work are attributable to one individual.
-And I say this is as a game designer—a role that typically benefits from auteur theory.
+What Galenson utterly omits to mention is there is significant criticism of this idea in both media.
+Indeed, few people today, especially in games, accept the notion all the achievements in this type of work are attributable to one individual.
+And I say this is as a game designer—a role typically benefiting from auteur theory.

 I don’t think it’s either fair or true.
-I have always tried to promote my coworkers when interviews have attempted to focus on my role.
-My belief has always been that the whole at least should be greater than the sum of its parts, and that working with smart, creative people who can improve on one another’s ideas is one of the dynamics that continues to attract me to this field of endeavor.
-If holism is not occurring, that’s a red flag for me.
+I always try to promote the contributions of my coworkers when interviews attempt to focus on my role.
+My belief has always been the whole, at least, should be greater than the sum of its parts, and working with smart, creative people who can improve on one another’s ideas is one of the dynamics that continues to attract me to this field of endeavor.
+If holism is not occurring, it’s a red flag for me.
 Additionally, as many in this business have, I have had my name struck from credits, and indeed, have worked at companies in which individual credits were never given.
 These practices simply suck; if nothing else, games should learn from the standardized and guaranteed credits in Hollywood.

-As I have learned through the hard knocks of my own career, there’s many a slip twixt the cup and the lip—lots of factors are beyond a creator’s control even if they are somehow the auteur of a work: patronage, changing audience tastes, and in our modern era marketing, UA costs, and a dozen other things.
+As I have learned through the hard knocks of my own career, there’s many a slip ’twixt the cup and the lip—lots of factors are beyond a creator’s control even if they are somehow the auteur of a work: patronage, changing audience tastes, and in our modern era marketing, user acquisition costs, and a dozen other things.

-Just one such factor in the timing of a creator’s success in their field, which Galenson himself points out, is the complexity involved in an activity:
+Just one such factor in the timing of a creator’s success in their field, which Galenson himself points out, is the complexity involved in an activity:³

 [The] Abstract Expressionists dominated the advanced art world of the late 1940s and early ’50s with visual works that were highly complex, and generally required long periods of apprenticeship from important contributors.

-However, he notes that conceptual dudes come along and change things:
+However, he notes conceptual dudes come along and change things:⁴

 Within a brief span of time, however, in the late 1950s Jasper Johns and Robert Rauschenberg created new conceptual forms of art that were much less complex, and could be assimilated much more quickly, with very brief required apprenticeships.
 Thus the contributions of Frank Stella, Andy Warhol, Roy Lichtenstein, and many others who followed Johns and Rauschenberg were highly conceptual, and were generally made much earlier in their careers than those of Jackson Pollock, Willem de Kooning, Mark Rothko, and the other important Abstract Expressionists.

-And with this, he expands his taxonomy of his two types, to include:
+And with this, he expands his taxonomy of his two types, to include:⁵

 Aesthetic Experimenter